When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-The average cost of a tankless water heater installation is $1,500-$2,000 (1).
-This is much higher than a traditional tank water heater which can cost anywhere between $761-$1,426 (2).
+You should expect to pay between $1,500 and $2,000 for a tankless water heater installation (1).
+This is significantly higher than a traditional tank water heater, which typically costs between $761 and $1,426 (2).

-Water Heater Type Average Cost (national average)
+Water Heater Type Average Cost (National Average)

 Traditional Tank $1,089